Seonjo of Joseon: Beginning of reign (1567–1575)

-According to imperial sources, King Seonjo focused on the improvement of the lives of the common people, as well as rebuilding the nation after the political corruption during the chaotic reign of Yeonsangun and King Jungjong.
-He encouraged Sarim scholars, who had been persecuted by entrenched aristocrats in four different purges between 1498 and 1545 during reign of Yeonsangun and Jungjong.
-Seonjo continued the political reforms of King Myeongjong, and put many famous Confucian scholars, including Yi Hwang, Yi I, Chŏng Ch'ŏl, and Yu Sŏngnyong, in office.
+According to imperial sources, King Seonjo focused on improving the lives of the common people and rebuilding the nation after the political corruption of the chaotic reigns of kings Yeonsangun and Jungjong.
+He encouraged the Sarim scholars, who had been persecuted by the entrenched aristocracy in four literati purges between 1498 and 1545, during the reigns of Yeonsangun and Jungjong.
+Seonjo continued the political reforms of King Myeongjong and appointed many renowned Confucian scholars, including Yi Hwang, Yi I, Chŏng Ch'ŏl, and Yu Sŏngnyong, to office.

 Seonjo also reformed the civil service examination system, particularly the civil official qualification exam.
-The previous exam was mainly concerned with literature, not with politics or history.
+The previous exam was primarily concerned with literature rather than politics or history.
 The king himself ordered the system to be reformed by increasing the importance of these other subjects.
-He also restored the reputations of executed scholars such as Cho Kwangjo, who died in Third Literati Purge of 1519, and denounced the accomplishments of corrupt aristocrats, notably Nam Kon, who instigated the purge under Jungjong and contributed greatly to the corruption of the era.
+He also restored the reputations of executed scholars such as Cho Kwangjo, who died in the 1519 literati purge, and denounced the accomplishments of corrupt aristocrats, notably Nam Kon, who instigated the purge under Jungjong and contributed greatly to the corruption of the era.
 These acts earned the king the respect of the general populace, and the country enjoyed a brief era of peace.